whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 On the other hand, _stlite_ and Pyodide has some disadvantages as a tradeoff.

 * **Some packages are not available**:
-  Some C extension packages such as TensorFlow cannot be installed because C extensions must be compiled for the Pyodide runtime specifically.
+  Some C extension packages such as TensorFlow cannot be installed because C extensions must be compiled for the Pyodide runtime specifically, while many popular C extensions are already [available](https://github.com/pyodide/pyodide/tree/main/packages) such as NumPy or Pandas.
   For more details, read the Pyodide articles such as [this one](https://pyodide.org/en/stable/usage/faq.html#micropip-can-t-find-a-pure-python-wheel).

 * **Large initial payload**: